Saturday, June 17, 2017

 Come and hear the national songs of Denmark, Finland, Iceland, Norway, and Sweden while Miss Scandinavia and her court assist in the pageantry of the raising of the flags of these Scandinavian countries.
 Follow the Queen and her court to the Midsummer Pole while local men (and volunteers!) skillfully raise the Midsummer pole.
 Jorgen will play tunes for ring dancing lead by Christine Smith and the dancers from VASA Youth of Portland.
 (In case of rain, flag raising will be moved to the Exhibit Hall.)

-KUBB DEMONSTRATION AND TOURNAMENT
+KUBB EXHIBITION AND TOURNAMENT

 1-3 P.M., in front of the MIDSUMMER POLE

 Here’s your chance to participate in a new activity at the Midsummer Festival!
 Kubb is pronounced “koob” and is a yard game of Scandinavian origins which has been played for about 1,000 years.
 Each year there is a world competition in Gotland, Sweden.
 The game is played between two teams with up to six people per team and consists of throwing baton-like pieces to knock over the blocks of the opposing team.
 Blocks that have been knocked over become guards for the remaining blocks.
 Each team throws six batons per turn.
 Once the guards are knocked down, the block is out of the game.
 Once a team has no targets, they knock down the king, who has been in the middle of the field the entire game.
 Prematurely knocking over the king is immediate loss.
 This game is much easier to play than picture in your head!
 Please show up at 1 P.M. on Saturday in front of the Midsummer Pole to join a team and be part of the Kubb exhibition.
 No prior skills are required.
 All are welcome.

 PARADE OF COSTUMES